Persika Karanganyar: History

 In the era of Karanganyar Regent Leadership, R Soekardjono.
 PSM officially changed its name to Persika Karanganyar on 20 November 1967.
 Since it was officially founded, due to funding factors, the lack of funding has made this club not much involved in various football competitions in Indonesia.
 Until finally, in the 1980s, Persika Karanganyar managed to rise to the highest football caste in Indonesia.
-At that time, Persika Karanganyar qualified for the Galatama Division II.
+At that time, Persika Karanganyar qualified for the Perserikatan Division II.

+On 14 May 2025, Persika secured promotion to Liga Nusantara for the first time in their history from next season after draw against Persebata Lembata 1–1 at Sultan Agung Stadium, Bantul in the Liga 4 national phase third round in Group B due to difference goal.